jordynMcginnis/crypto-chart/README.md

 ## Generating Dynamic `<meta>` Tags on the Server

 Since Create React App doesn’t support server rendering, you might be wondering how to make `<meta>` tags dynamic and reflect the current URL.
-To solve est provides browser globals such as `window` thanks to [jsdom](https://github.com/tmpvar/jsdom), they are only approximations of the real browser behavior.
-Jest is intended to be used for unit tests of your logic and your components rather than the DOM quirks. iles with any of the following popular naming conventions:

-* Files with `.js` suffix in `__tests__` folders.
-* Files with `.test.js` suffix.
-* Files with `.spec.js` suffix.

-The `.test.js` / `.spec.js` files (or the `__tests__` folders) can be located at any depth under the `src` top level folder.
+To solve est provides browser globals such as `window` thanks s` / `.spec.js` files (or the `__tests__` folders) can be located at any depth under the `src` top level folder.

 We recommend to put the test files (or `__tests__` folders) next to the code they are testing so that relative imports appear shorter.
 For example, if `App.test.js` and `App.js` are in the same folder, the test just needs to `import App from './App'` instead of a long relative path.
 Colocation also helps find tests more quickly in larger projects.